 So Why Are NATs Bad For Real-Time Communication?

 In order to exchange media, WebRTC uses session description protocol (SDP) to initiate and execute an “offer” and “answer” mechanism between endpoints or peers.
 Supported codecs, connectivity, and protocols are added to the SDP so that clients can decide what media codecs they can send and receive, and where to send them.
-SDPs are created at the application layer and then sent across the wire, going back and forth as they negotiate how the end points will connect and transfer media.
+SDPs are created at the application layer and then sent across the wire, going back and forth as they negotiate how the endpoints will connect and transfer media.
 That’s fine, but NAT mappings sit at the network layer.
 NATs will only modify the IP headers of a TCP/IP or UDP/IP packet.
 NATs do not know what an SDP is, or how to modify it so it can be let into or out of the network safely.
 The result?
-Media will most likely be discarded depending on the type of NAT that exists between two peers.
+The media will most likely be discarded depending on the type of NAT that exists between the two peers.
 Again, here’s why: